xiaohan2012/xiaohan2012.github.io/_posts/2015-10-12-dynamic-graph-summary-problem-definition.md

 ### Maximizing conductance and coherence

-Alternatively, we can maximize the two quatities together by defining some quality function that combines the both.
+Alternatively, we can maximize the two quantities together by defining some quality function that combines the both.